JJConsulting/JJMasterData/doc/JJMasterData.Documentation/articles/internationalization.md

 <br>

 > [!TIP]
-> By default we write the resources in a table, allowed the user create dictionaries dynamically by adding translated words and texts, you can set the table name with the TableResources property in the JJMasterDataSettings class.
+> By default we write the resources in a table, allowed the user create dictionaries dynamically by adding translated words and texts, you can set the table name with the TableResources property in the JJMasterDataOptions class.

 ## Create your own translator system
-You can change the behavior of system internationalization with the interface [ITranslator](https://portal.jjconsulting.tech/jjdoc/lib/JJMasterData.Commons.Language.ITranslator.html) with your custom logic.
+You can change the behavior of system internationalization with the interface [ILocalizationProvider](https://portal.jjconsulting.tech/jjdoc/lib/JJMasterData.Commons.Language.ILocalizationProvider.html) with your custom logic.

 ```cs
 builder.Services.WithTranslator(ITranslator)